mravirajsingh/Corocare/README.md

 # Description :

 This is a basic and simple web development project based on the current scenario (Covid-19) using HTML, CSS, JavaScript, PHP, Mysql.
-Which help the user and guide in booking lab tests and booking a bed in the hospital in such way user can type their city name list of labs and hospitals show to them.
+Which help the user and guide them in booking lab tests and booking a bed in the hospital in such way user can type their city name list of labs and hospitals show to them.
 There is also a facility that labs and hospitals are able to registred themself on the website.

 # Website Live :